alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 ![Diagram showing that an organisation contains multiple spaces](/img/org-spaces.png)

 Different accounts can have different permissions to access each space.
-For example, you may choose to grant a junior developer's account access to your ``development`` space, but not to ``production``.
-To set access, your account needs to have the Org Manager role; see the section on [Managing users](/manage-users) for details.
+For example, you may choose to give a junior developer access to your ``development`` space, but not to ``production``.
+To change which accounts have access, your account needs to have the Org Manager role; see the section on [Managing users](/managing_users/user_accounts) for details.

+When we set up your organisation, we create a default `sandbox` space you can use for experimenting with the PaaS.

 To see the spaces you can access in your current org, run: